 Airwave Piracy Ends In Arrests And Boat Seizure

-The Coast Guard, which delivered a warning from the Federal Communications Commission on Saturday, boarded the vessel at 5 a.m.
-Tuesday and arrested three men, later freeing one who was a journalist, said Assistant U.S. Attorney Matthew Fishbein.
+The Coast Guard, which delivered a warning from the FCC on Saturday, and FCC officials boarded the vessel early Tuesday and arrested three men, later freeing one who was a journalist, said Assistant U.S. Attorney Matthew Fishbein.

-Before their release, Weiner and Rothstein promised Magistrate John Caden they would no longer broadcast without FCC permission.
+U.S. Magistrate John Caden set Aug.
+27 for their next court appearance.
+Before their release, Weiner and Rothstein promised Caden they would no longer broadcast without FCC permission.

 ″We are looking for assurances they will not continue to operate,″ Fishbein said beforehand. ″That’s more important than the prosecution of these two individuals.″